chrultrabook/docs/docs/installing-windows.md

     3. Plug a USB keyboard or mouse in for installation
     4. Turn on the chromebook, and let it boot the USB drive

+    {: .note }
-   >**Note**: If you need to select a different boot device, press any key in "Select Boot Option".
+    If you need to select a different boot device, press any key in "Select Boot Option".
 Then select "Boot Manager" to select your boot drive.

-2. Bypassing Windows 11 installation checks:
+3. Bypassing Windows 11 installation checks:
     1. At the Windows installer, press Shift + F10 (Volume Up) to open command prompt
     2. Type in "regedit" and press enter
     3. Navigate to HKEY_LOCAL_MACHINE\SYSTEM\Setup